Dili: Culture

 Dili contains a number of local and often youth collectivities.
 While sometimes described as gangs, many function more as social collectivities integrated into their local community.
 Such groups have a long history, many forming as an act of resistance against Indonesian rule.
 Some street art continues to reflect a theme of resistance.
-The composition of these groups often reflects the East-West divide that exists within the country.
+The composition of these groups often reflects areas of rural origin, and the broader East-West divide that exists within the country.

-Dili had no cinema as of 2011.
+The national government has crafted a culture policy that includes the provision of cultural facilities in Dili and aims to have the city reflect diverse cultural influences.
+The development of cultural facilities has included the building up of cultural institutions such as libraries and museums, and the development of audio-visual multimedia centres through which information will be more accessible.
+The City of Peace campaign seeks to maintain stability in the capital by bringing youth together for common discussions and by promoting a shared sense of national pride.
+Large events in which locals can work together on shared goals and security services are given roles are important parts of this campaign.
+One important event is the Dili City of Peace marathon, first held in June 2010, following which it became an annual event.
+This includes a full marathon, a half marathon, and a seven-kilometre "Run for Peace".

+Dili had no cinema until 2011, when one opened in a new shopping centre known as Timor Plaza.
+The country's first locally produced feature film, Beatriz's War, was released a couple of years later.
 In 2019, the city hosted the first Dili International Film Festival, which was repeated in 2020.
 Radio is very popular, and the city has 13 FM radio stations.